benjamin-awd/StatementSensei/README.md

 # 💸 Monopoly

-**Monopoly** is a Python [library](https://github.com/benjamin-awd/monopoly) and Streamlit application that converts bank statement PDFs to CSVs.
+**Monopoly** is a Python [library](https://github.com/benjamin-awd/monopoly) and Streamlit app that converts bank statement PDFs to CSVs.
+The offline version of the app is available on the [releases](https://github.com/benjamin-awd/monopoly-streamlit/releases) page.

 <h3 align="center">
     🎉 Monopoly is now live! 🎉